kronius12/DU-screen-linesbox/README.md

 Source and usage: https://github.com/kronius12/DU-screen-linesbox
 License: GNU Public License 3.0

 Writes lines of text and images on top of a filled box in a screen using Lua in Dual Universe (game).
+The idea was, once you have the styles and box sorted out, you only need to worry about the text.
+See github for examples.

-At its core, this uses the method:
+At its core, it uses the method:

 ```lua
 writeTextArea(layer, image layer, content [, optional other parameters])
 ```

 This creates a column of text and images on a screen inside a box.
 Each line has text of a single style, an image, or both.
 Successive calls to writeTextArea() will create text boxes at specified positions and sizes.

-At its simplest, the user need only specify a list of text strings.
-See github for examples.
+At its simplest, the user need only provide text strings in a table.

+You're welcome to use freely.
+Donations in quanta (in-game currency) to Kronius.

 ![Image showing examples](doc/screenshot-1.png)

 # Usage

-_In the file_ `DU-screen-linesbox.lua` _the user-editable code is in 3 sections._
+_In the file_ [`DU-screen-linesbox.lua`](code/DU-screen-linesbox.lua) _the user-editable code is in 3 sections._

 ## Basic Example